-Figure 3: Charge air cooler Behr GmbH & Co., Stuttgart, Germany.
+Figure 6: Charge air cooler Behr GmbH & Co., Stuttgart, Germany.

-What's New in PERMAS Version 13
+What's New in PERMAS Version 14

-The new Version 13 of PERMAS is the result of

-about 24 months of development work since the shipment of the predecessor version 12.
-For the regular reader of our Short Description of PERMAS, a rough overview summarizes the main changes in the new version.
-Of course, a complete and detailed Software Release Note is available with Version 13 in addition.
+The new Version 14 of PERMAS is the result of about 24 months of development work since the shipment of the predecessor version 13.
+For the regular reader of our Product Description of PERMAS, a rough overview summarizes the main changes in the new version.
+Of course, a complete and detailed Software Release Note is available with Version 14 in addition.

-Great effort has been spent in the past years to provide with VisPER (i.e. Visual PERMAS) a dedicated tool to improve pre- and post-processing for special PERMAS functions.
-The second regular VisPER Version 2 is released at about the same time as PERMAS Version 13.
-More information on VisPER can be found on page 27.
+Great effort has been spent in the past years to provide VisPER (i.e. Visual PERMAS) as a dedicated tool to improve pre- and post-processing for special PERMAS functions.
+The second regular VisPER Version 3 is released at the same time as PERMAS Version 14.
+The new features of VisPER Version 3 will be introduced in the next section (see page 14).

-PERMAS Version 13 offers again improved computing performance:
+PERMAS Version 14 offers again improved computing performance: